garyfleming/beyond-frameworks/beyond-frameworks.md

 ^ I love this quote.
 It sums up a big part of what I'm getting at: your org are not these other orgs.
 Stop trying to be them; try to figure out who you are.
 It's fine to look for inspiration, but copying, less so.

+---

+# Chapter 6: Reel Missing

+## 🎞🎞🎞🎞🎞⛔️🎞

+^ Chapter 6 isn't quite where I want it to be yet.
+Consider it a missing reel.

 <!-- ---

-# Chapter XXXX: Continuous Delivery is Your Future
+# Chapter 6: Continuous Delivery is Your Future

-^ TODO Ci/CD, -->
+^ TODO Ci/CD,
+^ Premise is that CD practices are the current best guess at future of agile.
+Let's talk about why, the data, the how, feedback loops etc. Link back to the Cat Swetel quote from the start
+ -->

 ---

-# Chapter XXXX: I Am Wrong, And So Might You Be
+# Chapter 7: I Am Wrong, And So Might You Be

 ^ Here's the thing: I'm rabble-rousing.
 I'm encouraging you to leave behind all the tawdry constraints of the models and ceremonies and do something for yourself.
 ^ I know I'm wrong.